School of Forensic and Applied Sciences

 His interest in training and development began in the early 1990's when he passed the national police trainers course and was posted to Merseyside Police detective training school as a specialist in investigative interviewing.
 He managed to re-visit training and development at various points in his professional life and indeed found time to train newly qualified police Inspectors in the management of critical incidents whilst performing other managerial roles towards the end of his police career.

 Mike's career at UCLan started in October 2013 with him working on both the FDSc. in policing and on BSc (Hons) degree in Policing and Criminal Investigation.
 Mike has been an established member of the Policing and Criminal Investigation teaching team since October 2014, teaching on a variety of modules.
-He was the module leader on the Contemporary Policing Issues.
-He was appointed lecturer in October 2015.
-He has been the module lead for Study Skills and in 2018/19 will be sharing the responsibility for the first year Investigation Skills module.
+He was the module leader on the Contemporary Policing Issues module for 6 years until it was replaced by the Partnership Working module in September 2019, which he continues to lead.

-Mike continues to study for academic and professional qualifications and has a particular interest in co-operative and collaborative learning both within immersive and more traditional learning environments.
+Mike continues to study for professional qualifications and has a particular interest in co-operative and collaborative learning both within immersive and more traditional learning environments.